 There are times in the market and economic cycle when fixed interest returns are negative.

 The Reserve Bank of Australia (RBA) lifted the nation’s official cash rate for the first time in 11 years in May 2022.
 It went from 0.10% to 0.35%.
-By August, the RBA had raised rates three more times, bringing the cash rate to 1.85%.
-It’s a similar story globally, where central banks have similarly raised rates around the world.
+By June 2023, the RBA had increased the cash rate to 4.10%.
+It’s a similar story globally, where central banks have raised rates around the world.

-This sharp rise in interest rates has driven negative returns for fixed interest assets.
+This sharp rise in interest rates drove more modest returns for fixed interest assets.
 This is because the price of fixed interest securities has an inverse relationship with interest rates.

 When rates rise, newly issued bonds will pay higher interest and higher yields than bonds that were previously issued.
 That makes previously issued bonds less attractive, decreasing their value and price.